 Authority of administrator-benefits

-The claims administrator, Spectera Vision, provides information about claims payment, providers participating in the Vision Plan, benefit pre-determinations, and appeals of denied claims.
+The claims administrator, UnitedHealthcare Vision, provides information about claims payment, providers participating in the Plan, benefit pre-determinations, and appeals of denied claims.
 See Information sources.

 Claims fiduciary and appeals

 The claims fiduciary is the person to whom all appeals are filed.
-The claims fiduciary is Spectera Vision for all vision benefit appeals.
+The claims fiduciary is UnitedHealthcare Vision for all vision benefit appeals.

-Members who are dissatisfied with the resolution of an adverse decision or complaint have the right to appeal to Spectera Vision or to file a complaint with the appropriate Department of Insurance.
-Spectera Vision has full and final discretionary authority to construe and interpret the terms of the Vision Plan in its application to any participant or beneficiary and to decide any and all claim appeals.
+Members who are dissatisfied with the resolution of an adverse decision or complaint have the right to appeal to UnitedHealthcare Vision or to file a complaint with the appropriate Department of Insurance.
+UnitedHealthcare Vision has full and final discretionary authority to construe and interpret the terms of the Plan in its application to any participant or beneficiary and to decide any and all claim appeals.

 Members must request in writing an appeal and the reason for the appeal.
 Appeals must be filed within 180 calendar days of the previous resolution.